ColoredCow/CodeTrek2019-Build-a-mobile-app/README.md

     2. What are the things you missed?
 What are the things you put extra?
 4. If you think you are way behind and cannot catch up before next exercise begins, you can use the code provided to start the next exercise.
 Make sure you come back and complete your code after the session.

-## Session 1 – Introduction to Mobile Development and setup the system
+## Day 1 – Introduction to Mobile Development and setup the system
 Helpful links:

 1. [Install Sublime Text](https://www.sublimetext.com/)